DigitalDhruvi/SynchronusFIFO/README.md

 When two modules operate at the same frequency but have a phase difference in their clock signals, direct data transfer can lead to timing issues.
 These issues can cause data corruption or loss.
 A synchronous FIFO effectively manages these phase differences, ensuring reliable data transfer between the modules.

+Method 1: Uses pointer comparison with an intentional empty slot.
+Method 2: Utilizes an extra bit in pointers to differentiate full/empty based on MSB.
+Method 3: Employs a counter to track the number of items.